Skip to main content

 Throughout the year, you gain confidence and a deeper understanding of who you are as an artist while creating lasting bonds with faculty and peers.

-The focus of your Senior Year is a thesis project of your own design.
-Working one on one with a faculty Mentor, and with the support of faculty and your peers, you complete a project or body of work representing your maturity as an artist or designer.
+The focus of your senior year is a thesis project of your own design.
+Working in a Thesis Project class, and with the support of faculty, visiting artists and designers and your peers, you complete a project or body of work representing your maturity as an artist or designer.

 First Semester